tailwindlabs/tailwindcss/source/docs/functions-and-directives.blade.md

 }
 ```

-The `@variants` at-rule supports all of the values that are supported in the `modules` section of your config file:
+The `@variants` at-rule supports all of the values that are supported in the `variants` section of your config file:

 - `responsive`
 - `hover`